microsoft/vscode-react-native/test/smoke/docs/run-locally.md

 yarn mocha
 ```
 These command will perform pre-tests setup (creating applications, downloading VS Code, cleaning up, etc) and then run android and iOS tests.

+> Notice (**Mac only**): when the tests are being ran for the first time, you need to give permissions for `runsvc.sh` agent process for System Events.
+Request for the permissions will appear automatically during the tests, so you need to just press `Allow` button.
+This is required for `expo ios:install` command which runs graphical iOS simulator.

 Also, it supports the following parameters: